lbryio/lbry.tech/documents/resources/regtest-setup.md

 # Regtest Setup

 ## Why use a regtest server
-A regtest server provides for a way to instantly generate blocks so that transactions can be instantaneous, so ultimately no waiting for confirmations from the blockchain.
-Also, no problem if you accidentally corrupt your wallet, since no real funds are lost!
+A regtest server provides for a way to instantly generate blocks so that transactions can be instantaneous, which ultimately means no waiting for confirmations from the blockchain.
+Also, it’s not a problem if you accidentally corrupt your wallet, since no real funds are lost!
 Delete the files and setup a new one.

 ## Setup